 Telephone interviews were conducted with the SAFE/SANE.
-The auditor was provided with the Agency Head and PREA Coordinator interview notes from another certified auditor who recently conducted audits for the agency.
+The auditor was provided with the Agency Head interview notes from another certified auditor who recently conducted audits for the agency.
 These responses were used for this audit.

-The count on the first day of the audit was 1,254.
-The count on the final day of the audit was 1,250.
+The count on the first day of the audit was 971.
+The count on the final date of the audit was 969.

-Throughout the pre-audit and onsite audit, open and positive communication was established between the auditor and facility staff.
-During this time, the auditor discussed his concerns with PREA/ADA Supervisor Rose Durbin, PREA Analyst Lawanda Long, and PREA Compliance Manager Teresa Birckhead.
+Throughout the pre-adit and onsite audit, open and positive communication was established between the auditor and facility staff.
+During this time, the auditor discussed his concerns with PREA Coordinator Rose Durbin, PREA Analyst Lawanda Long, PREA Analyst Ella Farrington, and PREA Compliance Manager Jessica King.
+All concerns were addressed to the satisfaction of the auditor prior to the completion of the Final Report.

-When the audit was completed, the auditor conducted an exit briefing on November 3, 2015.
-The auditor gave an overview of the audit and thanked the staff for all their hard work and commitment to the Prison Rape Elimination Act.
+When the audit was completed, the auditor conducted an exit briefing on March 16, 2016.
+The auditor gave an overview of the audit and thanked the staff for their hard work and commitment to the Prison Rape Elimination Act.